Ha Giang Loop tour 4 days 3 nights from Hanoi - Serenity Ha Giang

 - Drinks.

-- Tips for tour guide and driver.
+- Tips for the tour guide and driver.

 - Personal expenses.